Advanced Financial Estimator

 What is CAGR in mutual fund and stock market?

-CAGR meaning: Compound Annual Growth Rate is a measure of the annual growth rate of an investment over a specified period, assuming profits are reinvested.
-It smooths out volatility to give you a single, easy-to-understand annual rate of return, making it the best metric to evaluate the cagr of mutual fund or equity portfolio.
+CAGR (Compound Annual Growth Rate) is the annual growth rate of an investment over a specified period, assuming profits are reinvested.
+It smooths out volatility to give a single annual rate of return, making it the best metric to evaluate mutual fund or equity portfolio performance.

-Absolute return measures the total percentage gained or lost without considering time (e.g., a 50% return total).
-CAGR provides an annualised return (e.g., 10% per year for 4 years).
-This difference makes CAGR much better for comparing investments held for different lengths of time.
+Absolute return measures total percentage gained without considering time.
+CAGR provides an annualised return per year.
+CAGR is better for comparing investments held for different time periods.

-CAGR is used for point-to-point investments (like a lump sum where you have one start value and one end value).
-XIRR (Extended Internal Rate of Return) is required when there are multiple cash flows at irregular intervals, such as evaluating an SIP (Systematic Investment Plan) or staggered withdrawals.
+CAGR is used for point-to-point lump sum investments.
+XIRR is used when there are multiple cash flows at irregular intervals, such as SIP investments or staggered withdrawals.

 What is a good CAGR for mutual fund or stocks in India?

-While it varies by market conditions, historically the cagr of nifty 50 last 10 years has hovered around 12% to 14%.
-Therefore, a good expectation for large-cap mutual funds is 12%, while mid-cap and small-cap funds might target 15% to 18% CAGR over a long 5 to 10-year horizon.
+Historically, the Nifty 50 has delivered around 12-14% CAGR over 10 years.
+A good expectation for large-cap mutual funds is 12%, while mid-cap and small-cap funds may target 15-18% CAGR over a 5 to 10-year horizon.

 How to calculate CAGR in Excel?

-To calculate CAGR in Excel, you can use the RRI function: `=RRI(nper, pv, fv)` where `nper` is the number of years, `pv` is the initial investment, and `fv` is the final value.
-Alternatively, you can type the raw formula: `=(FV/PV)^(1/nper)-1`.
+Use the RRI function: =RRI(nper, pv, fv) where nper is the number of years, pv is the initial value, and fv is the final value.
+Or use the formula: =(FV/PV)^(1/nper)-1.